earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 This aptly describes the sort of modification that Watsuji has made to existentialism, and for this reason, it is right to say that his system is normative while lacking a truly transcendent principle.

 ### Biography
+To understand how Watsuji's ethics fit into an existential framework, it worth briefly reviewing the philosophical influences that he took in over the course of his life.
+[Watsuji][sc] Tetsurō was born in

 Confucian Doctor Dad, Romantics, Shaw, Koeber (Kant, Dilthey), Schopenhauer/Nietzsche/Kierkegaard, Free theatre, Sōseki, Shirakaba, Buddhism/koji junrei, Nishida, Heidegger, Marxists, War, Post-War

 Dates for Shamon Dogen ’26 , Koushi ’38